The big guide to CV writing: make our template your own

 Don’t omit your part-time jobs in retail or catering because you’ve assumed graduate employers won’t be interested.
 They show real-world experience and an ability to keep on showing up on time even when work is routine or repetitive.
 That means resilience, a quality employers prize.
 Remember the recruiter might well have done similar work once upon a time.
 You can include jobs that are very similar in a cluster or grouping if you like, if there aren’t different details that you could usefully pick out to include about each role.

-Alison Thorpe, our made-up CV candidate, had some stand-out achievements in her retail jobs, but what if you are struggling to think of ways to describe what you did so that it will impress an employer?
+Alison Thorpe, our made-up CV candidate, had some stand-out achievements in her retail and telesales jobs (see below), but what if you are struggling to think of ways to describe what you did so that it will impress an employer?
 Here are some tips to help you highlight what you have got out of your holiday or part-time experience of retail or bar jobs:

 - Use confident language to convey your skills.
 Drawing attention to awards or praise employers give you is a good way to do this.